The Media School

 ozenbas 'at' indiana 'dot' edu

 I am a Ph.D.
-Candidate in the Department of Telecommunications at Indiana University.
+Candidate in the The Media School at Indiana University.
 In 2008 I received my BA from Bogazici University (Istanbul, Turkey) in two majors: Sociology & Political Science and International Relations.
 From there I head to the United Kingdom where I received an MA in Political Communication (with merit) from the University of Leeds (2009).
 My master's thesis research looked into the online news environment's potential for constituting a democratic public sphere.
 Specifically, I studied news user comments on and discussions of web news stories, looking for markers of political participation: interactivity, rationality, diversity and politeness.

 In general, my research interests lie at the intersection of media (both traditional and new) and democracy.
 Recently, I have investigated the broad concept of informed citizenship in experimental research to assess what might be driving information acquisition divides between more and less disadvantaged members of society.
 My on-going dissertation project is about how social media content may lead to collective action participation.